COLUMBA 1400

 Caroline moved to Skye from Bedfordshire in 2000 with her parents and has stayed in Scotland ever since.

-After studying BA Business and Management at Inverness, she returned to Skye after the passing of her mum to help look after her dad.
+After finishing her BA Business and Management with UHI in Inverness, she returned to Skye to take care her of her dad after the passing of her mum.

-Before joining Columba 1400 in June 2022, Caroline worked as a postie for 15 years all over Skye and latterly in Staffin.
+Before joining Columba 1400, Caroline worked as a postie all over Skye for 15 years.

 Cathy Quinn